Shocking Blue

 Shocking Blue was a Dutch rock band formed in The Hague in 1967.
 They were part of the Nederbeat movement in the Netherlands.
-The band had a string of hit songs during the counterculture movement of the 1960s and early 1970s, including "Send Me a Postcard" and "Venus", which became their biggest hit and reached number one on the U.S. Billboard Hot 100 and many other countries during 1969 and 1970.
+The band had a string of hit songs during the counterculture movement of the 1960s and early 1970s, including "Send Me a Postcard" and "Venus", which became their biggest hit and reached number one on the U.S. Billboard Hot 100 and in many other countries during 1969 and 1970.
 The band sold 13 million records by 1973 but disbanded in 1974.
 Together with Golden Earring and the George Baker Selection, they are considered the most successful Nederbeat band, because their best hits charted abroad and especially in the United States.

 History

 Original era

 Shocking Blue was founded in 1967 by the Motions guitarist Robbie van Leeuwen.
 Other members of the group at this time were Fred de Wilde, Klaasje van der Wal (1 February 1949 – 12 February 2018) and Cor van der Beek (9 June 1949 – 2 April 1998).
 They had a minor hit in 1968 with "Lucy Brown is Back in Town".
 When De Wilde was the band's lead singer, the band originally had a sound that was described as a cross between the Beatles and Brothers Four.